sohanmaheshwar/amplify-rekognition-workshop/part_3/README.md

 (sidenote: you can choose to upload a file to S3 via the AWS SDK as well and you don't **have** to use AWS Amplify to do so.
 We just did so for the purpose of the workshop)

-In your terminal enter `npm install aws-sdk`
+In your terminal enter `npm install aws-sdk --save`

 2. #### Adding Rekognition to the project